 The firm was trading at 8.6x estimated core S&P earnings.
 I agreed with this assessment.
 Furthermore, the firm had taken to a policy of paying no dividends, and waiting for the shares to return at least 10% based on market price, at which point it would go into the market and buy back very large blocks of its own stock, destroying it to reduce the outstanding share count.
 You had this situation where average weighted shares outstanding had fallen from 152,090,000 in 1998 to 79,630,000 the prior fiscal year 2004.
 If the stock wasn’t cheap, it would sit on the cash and wait.
 When it was cheap, the company would buy back as much as possible.

-Not only did you have a market leading retailer that was somewhat recessionary proof (it does better in bad economic conditions because people try to hang on to their cars longer, repairing and maintaining rather than replacing and discarding), and not only was it going to enjoy some low digit organic growth from store expansion and price increases year after year, but you had to factor in that the terminal growth rate was going to be much higher than otherwise expected because all of the earnings were getting put back into the firm in a sort of liquidation process where the selling stockholders were bought out of what amounted to a public partnership, in spirit.
+Not only did you have a market leading retailer that was somewhat recessionary proof (it does better in bad economic conditions because people try to hang on to their cars longer, repairing and maintaining rather than replacing and discarding), and not only was it going to enjoy some low digit organic growth from store expansion and price increases year after year, but you had to factor in that the terminal growth rate was going to be much higher than otherwise expected because all of the earnings were getting put back into the firm in a sort of on-going buyout process where the selling stockholders were exiting what amounted to a public partnership, in spirit.
 The question came down to, “What is the earnings yield going to be on the average repurchase price?” as this couldn’t be projected with any degree of accuracy.
-However, if you were wrong, and the stock price rose too quickly, you could always sell.
-So even in a mistake scenario, you still make money.
-At the time, the shares had an earnings yield of nearly 12%, and it was expected to keep rising.
+However, if you were wrong, and the stock price rose too quickly, you could always sell, pocketing any profit.
+At the time, the shares had an earnings yield of nearly 12%, and it was expected earnings per share would keep increasing.
 Even better, there is a quirk in GAAP rules that require the weighted average shares outstanding to be used in the EPS figure, meaning that for a firm rapidly buying back their own stock, there is always a lagging effect causing the reported EPS to be lower than they will be in a future period with identical net profits.
 In the case of AutoZone, this was substantial.

 I kept buying, week after week, in trades just like this, with my lowest price coming in at $79.54 per share and my highest price $92.17 per share.
 I’m staring at spreadsheets right now that include my valuation for the auto parts retailer.